Put Down Your Phone

 (Originally published on Medium.com)

 Have you noticed that everyone, and I do mean everyone, seems to be plugged into their phone?
 Go to Starbucks.
 Coffee and phones.
-Go to the mall (if you can find one), people have their heads down focused on their phones.
-Heck the other day I was standing in line to check into my hotel and both the customer and the person behind the counter kept checking their phones.
+Go to the mall (if you can still find one), people have their heads down focused on their phones.
+The other day I was waiting to check into my hotel and both the customer and the person behind the counter kept checking their phone.

 Cell phones are awesome.
-The technology we carry in our hands thanks to these powerful little devices gives us more power than the astronauts had on some of our earliest voyages to space.
-No question these are fantastic inventions that have improved our ability to find where we are going easier, listen to that hot new release from our favorite artist and of course be available for that important email or phone at a moments notice.
+The technology we carry in our hands gives us more power than the astronauts had on some of the earliest voyages to space.
+No question these are fantastic inventions.
+They have improved our ability to find where we are going easier, listen to that hot new release from our favorite artist and of course, be available for that important email or phone at a moments notice.

 But aren’t these marvelous inventions also slowly killing us?
 No I don’t mean the residual cancer that they will surely be blamed for years from now.
 I mean killing the human experience of connection by preventing us from participating in real life.

-Before phones, people talked to one another.
-Before phones people looked up when someone new walked into the coffee shop.
-Before phones real conversations were had that discussed really issues of the day on the subways and bar stools across the land.
-Before phones there was a sense of community with opportunities abound to play an active role in your community and in essence in your own life.
+Long before phones, people talked to one another, people looked up when someone new walked into the coffee shop.
+Before we let phones distract us we had real conversations where people discussed real issues of the day on the subways and bar stools across the land.
+Before a phone was in our hand there was a sense of community with opportunities abound to play an active role in your community and in essence, in your own life.